openstack/ironic/doc/source/admin/troubleshooting.rst

     This will allow you to run commands within the filesystem, e.g. use package manager.
-If the ramdisk is also systemd-based, and you have login credentials set up, you can even boot a real ramdisk enviroment with
+If the ramdisk is also systemd-based, and you have login credentials set up, you can even boot a real ramdisk environment with

     ::